Step 4.2

 Main costs of aged care

-The four types of fees and costs are explained in detail in this section:
+The five types of fees and costs are explained in the detail in this section.

 Basic Daily Fee

-The basic daily fee covers day to day living costs such as meals, laundry, cleaning power and basic telecommunications.
+The basic daily fee covers day to day living costs such as meals, laundry, cleaning and utilities like power and basic telecommunications.

 The basic daily fee is set by Services Australia at 85 per cent of the single Age Pension.